sourceduty/Sourceduty_News/README.md

 Additionally, Sourceduty News employs a step-by-step multiple-choice process to guide users through their queries.
 This structured approach enhances the user experience by making interactions more straightforward and focused.
 The custom GPT's design reflects a commitment to clarity and efficiency, providing users with a seamless way to access the latest information about Sourceduty.

 #

+> Alex: "*Near the end of 2024, the 'information snowball" of Sourceduty is very organized, incomplete and expanding.
+Sourceduty needs more money so I can really build what needs to be expanded.
+This business is necessitating more and more work which is exactly what it should be doing.*"

+#
 ### Related Links

 [Sourceduty 2](https://github.com/sourceduty/Sourceduty_2)